As dentists, our objective is to always save your natural tooth where possible, through fillings, root canal treatments or crowns.

-At Rainbow Dental, we are fortunate to have an on-site wisdom tooth extraction expert, Dr Claudia Cespedes.
-You can rest assured that an experienced and understanding specialist is available to discuss and perform your procedure, and offer excellent post-surgery care too.
+At Rainbow Dental, we are fortunate to have an on-site wisdom tooth extraction expert, Dr Claudia Cespedes. she is available to discuss and perform your procedure, and offer excellent post-surgery care too.

 - As you will be feeling drowsy or disorientated, have a family member or friend drive you home.